 - Dustin Brohm- Common Mortgage Mistakes to Avoid

 - Kevin Vitali- Fixed Rate Mortgage vs Adjustable Rate Mortgage

 - Conor MacEvilly- Staying Sane During the Home Buying Process

 Call Kevin at 978-360-0422 so I can get you started on your path to buying your first home!!
 Its easier than you think.

-Getting Your First Mortgage When Buying Your First Home? was written by Kevin Vitali of EXIT Group One Real Estate Or, if you want to buy your first home call me for your free buyer consultation.
+Getting Your First Mortgage When Buying Your First Home? was written by Kevin Vitali of EXIT Realty Or, if you want to buy your first home call me for your free buyer consultation.
 978-360-0422.